Fdcimino/DatabaseProject/README.md

 - clone repo
 - run npm init

 ## to run the program
 - npm start

 ## TODO:
+### coding wise
+- create user
 - add to playlist
-- create user
 - remove from playlist
-- search
 - look at users playlist
 - clicking on album or artist shows all songs in either
+- fix some of the queries
+### database wise
+- need appears_on filled
+- need songs filled

 ## quick run down of how this application work
 Two threads